FreeRTOS/Lab-Project-FreeRTOS-Cellular-Demo/projects/stm32_F411RE_nucleo_64_mqtt_mutual_auth_demo/README.md

         * Time base: System tick timer

 > Caution : Priority Group bits must be set to 4-bits due to the following reason
-> 1. SVC must be call with interrupt enabled.
+> 1. SVC must be call with its interrupt enabled.
 0-bit can't be used.
 > 2. Comm interface use USART1.
 USART1 interrupt handler calls FreeRTOS APIs.
 USART1 interrupt priority must lower than configMAX_SYSCALL_INTERRUPT_PRIORITY priority ( in this demo is 5 )

 USART1